wesaraw/grocery-app-and-list/README.md

 const meals = await db.meals.toArray();
 ```

-A migration helper automatically copies any existing `chrome.storage.local` data into IndexedDB the first time the new code runs.

-To back up or restore your data, open `backup.html`.
-Use **Export** to download a `grocery_backup.json` file containing all object stores, and **Import** to load a previously saved backup.
+On first run the extension migrates any existing `chrome.storage.local` data into these stores so you keep your previous information.

+To back up or restore the database, open `backup.html` from the extension menu.
+* Press **Export** to download `grocery_backup.json`, which contains the contents of every object store.
+* Press **Import** and choose a previously saved JSON file to restore the data.

-Chrome still stores this database under your profile directory and ties it to the extension ID.
-The `manifest.json` file includes a `key` field so the ID remains constant across updates.
+Chrome still stores the IndexedDB database under your profile directory and ties it to the extension ID.
+The `manifest.json` file includes a fixed `key` so the ID remains constant across updates.
 Changing or removing this key would cause Chrome to treat the extension as new and the saved data would not be loaded.

 ### Weeks per Month